Related Blog Posts

 The Jersey property market enjoyed significant growth in 2018 with average house prices rising by 3.5%.
 Aside from the fact that the Jersey economy is still growing, albeit lagging Guernsey of late, and interest rates are relatively low, many experts point towards a shortage of stock as the fuel for the recent rise in prices.

 In 2018 the number of property transactions under £500,000 fell by 17% which was not a sign of investor concern but more a lack of stock.
 Interestingly, as property prices continue to rise we have seen a trend towards upscaling, resulting in a 31% increase in transaction numbers in 2018 for property valued between £500,000 and £1 million.
 There was also a significant increase of 47% during the same period for properties in the £1 million to £2 million price range.
-The graph below perfectly illustrates the changing trends with regards to property transactions across Jersey.

 While the financial service industry in Jersey tends to grab the headlines, there is more to the region than just financial services.
 The local government is extremely proactive with regards to attracting high net worth individuals.
 The standard of living and quality of services (especially education and hospitality) in Jersey are extremely high.
 The ability to market the island as both a business hub and a place to live is expected to lead to significant population growth going forward.